projecttacoma/fhir-bundle-calculator/README.md

 [![Build Status](https://travis-ci.com/projecttacoma/fhir-bundle-calculator.svg?branch=master)](https://travis-ci.com/projecttacoma/fhir-bundle-calculator)

-A CLI for outputting population statistics for FHIR patients and executing CQL from an eCQM using the `$cql` operation of the [cqf-ruler](https://github.com/DBCG/cqf-ruler) HAPI FHIR server
+A CLI for outputting population statistics and MeasureReports for FHIR patients for an eCQM using the `$evaluate-measure` operation of the [cqf-ruler](https://github.com/DBCG/cqf-ruler) HAPI FHIR server

 # Usage